13 Upper Body Workouts For Women To Tone & Build Strength

 • Plant your feet firmly on the ground and maintain a slight arch in your lower back to stabilize your body and generate more power.

-Lat Pull Down Machine
+Lat Pulldown Machine

-The Lat Pull Down Machine is a staple piece of equipment in strength training, primarily targeting the latissimus dorsi muscles in the back.
+The Lat Pulldown Machine is a staple piece of equipment in strength training, primarily targeting the latissimus dorsi muscles in the back.
 It consists of a cable pulley and a weighted stack, allowing users to perform pull-down exercises from a seated position, thereby enhancing upper body strength and improving back muscle definition.

-Lat Pull Down Machine Guide.
-Photo: Aliaksandr Makatserchyk
+Lat Pulldown Machine Guide.
+Video: Aliaksandr Makatserchyk

 1. Sit at the machine and grasp the bar with an overhand grip.